eric781ctf/eric781ctf/README.md

 🌱 I'm currently learning data science and applying ML for some of my projects.

-:office: I'm now working at WiWynn as an engineer.
+:office: I'm now working at WiWynn as an cloud engineer.

 💬 There is a resume to clearly introduce who i am in [here](https://github.com/eric781ctf/Resume/blob/main/Resume.pdf).

 📫 How to reach me？

 For personal：ericstyle1998@gmail.com

-For work in IORG：weiyang@iorg.tw

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=eric781ctf&show_icons=true&theme=onedark)](https://github.com/anuraghazra/github-readme-stats)